-Ionizing transductive elements transform the change of measurable value into change of ionization current that runs, for example, through the liquid, located between two electrodes (Fig. 1).
-The typical example for use of ionizing principle is a pH meter.
-The degree of acidity solution is defined by concentration of hydrogen positive ions in it, which is called hydrogen potential (more known in shortened form as pH).
-Hereby,
+Ionization tranducers convert a change in the measured quantity into a change in the ionization current that flows, for example, through a liquid placed between two electrodes (Fig. 1).
+A typical example of the use of the ionization principle is an instrument for measuring the acidity of a solution.
+The degree of acidity of a solution is determined by the concentration of positively charged hydrogen ions in it, called the hydrogen potential (better known by the abbreviation pH).
+Moreover

 рН= - lоg[Н+],

-pH value is 0 for purely acid solution, 7 – for neutral acid (for example, pure water) and 14 – for purely alkaline solution.
+The pH value is 0 for a purely acidic solution, 7 for a neutral solution (such as pure water), and 14 for a purely alkaline solution.

-Typical pH-probe has the electrodes, being in gelatin, with known value of hydrogen potential.
-They are formed by special glass membrane, being in contact with solution, which pH value is changed.
-The difference of potentials between two electrodes reflects pH value of solution (about 59 mV per pH unit).
+A typical pH probe has electrodes in gelatin with a known value of hydrogen potential.
+They are formed by a special glass membrane which, is in contact with the solution whose pH value is being measured.
+The potential difference between the two electrodes reflects the pH value of the solution (about 59 mV per pH unit).